InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/index.rst

 Some applications may require execution of jobs accordingly particular time schedule.
 These tasks can be done by using **job scheduler** and installed as a separate NuGet-package ``InfinniPlatform.Scheduler``.

 InfinniPlatform scheduler can run jobs in accordance with specific time or period.
-Two key definitions of scheduler are :doc:`schedule </17-scheduler/scheduler-cronexpression>` and :doc:`job handler </17-scheduler/scheduler-jobhandler>`.
+There are two key things of scheduler: :doc:`schedule </17-scheduler/scheduler-cronexpression>` and :doc:`job handler </17-scheduler/scheduler-jobhandler>`.
 Those can be bound by "one to many" relation.
 Schedule describes a specific handler call time while the handler may be used in many schedules.
 So you can use one job handler in different schedules.